|

 Important Safety Information!

-While many of these indoor plants can help filter out carbon monoxide, they are not a replacement for a carbon monoxide detector!
+While many indoor plants can help filter out carbon monoxide, they are not a replacement for a carbon monoxide detector!

 Plants are natural wonders at removing toxins and cleaning up indoor air.
-But different plants clean up different types of indoor air pollution, so it’s best to have a variety of plant types in your home.
+But different plants clean up different indoor air pollution, so it’s best to have various plant types in your home.

 Note: Plant Safety and Toxicity

-I also needed to include that some plants can be harmful to dogs and cats.
+I also needed to include that some plants can harm dogs and cats.
 I’m including a note about the toxicity of each plant so that you have an idea.
 For more information, please check the ASPCA Toxic and Non-Toxic Plants page or check with your veterinarian.

 Spider Plant